-When you bought a hair system, were you wondering what color to choose?
+When you bought a hair system, were you wondering which color to choose?
 Are you worried about the harm of dyeing in the factory?
 What should you do if you are not satisfied with the color of the hair system you receive?
 This article will tell you how the factory color the hair replacement system and teach you how to dye at home.

 For the hair color to be treated, it first strips all the pigmentation and becomes translucent.
 Only when all the colors have been removed will the hair be dyed to our pre-defined color.
 We would first dye the wig a basic color, like two or four, just one color.
 We can also use percentages (for example, 40% #6, 50% #8, and 10% #60).
 Or we can use the highlighted color, which is basically one color as a “base color”, and then add the highlight at the top.
 Most of our stock colors are either single colors or single colors with a certain percentage of gray hair.
 Blended colors are usually for custom orders that take about six to eight weeks.
 Because natural hair comes in countless shades and colors, accurate color matching is not a simple matter.